Rhein-Main-Verkehrsverbund: Modes of transport and tickets

 Two RMV tickets, front and reverse.

-There exists an extensive set of regional rail services and buses operate in all parts of the area.
+There is an extensive set of regional rail services and buses operate in all parts of the area.
 Additionally, there are trams in Darmstadt, Frankfurt and Mainz as well as light rail in Frankfurt and commuter trains (S-Bahn) to adjoining cities.

-There is a variety of tickets being offered, ranging from single tickets to yearly tickets.
+A variety of tickets is offered, ranging from single tickets to yearly tickets.
 Special tickets for students and seniors (from the age of 65) are also available.
-Since 2017 the RMV offers compensation (amount depending on the ticket used), if there is a delay of more than ten minutes at the destination (10-Minuten-Garantie).
+Since 2017 the RMV has offered compensation (amount depending on the ticket used), if there is a delay of more than ten minutes at the destination (10-Minuten-Garantie).

 Taking one's bicycle is free of charge.
-However, limitations can exist during peak hours and for the benefit of wheelchairs and prams.
+Limitations can, however apply during peak hours and for the benefit of wheelchairs and prams.